renatorodriguess/historical-events/README.md

 ## What I learn
 This project was a good challenge to improve my skills and challenge myself.

-👨‍🚀 The use of Next.js has allowed for more streamlined and efficient handling of server-side rendering and client-side navigation, contributing to a smoother overall user experience.
+👨‍🚀 Incorporating Next.js provided a more streamlined and efficient approach to server-side rendering and client-side navigation, resulting in a smoother and more optimized overall user experience.

-⭐ Through this project, I've deepened my expertise in TypeScript, enabling more robust and type-safe code structures.
+⭐ In this project, I significantly expanded my TypeScript proficiency, allowing me to create more robust and secure code structures.
+Additionally, I deepened my understanding of advanced practices, such as advanced type manipulation, complex interfaces, and efficient use of TypeScript ecosystem resources.
+This enabled me to develop more scalable and resilient solutions.

-🎨 With this project a learn how to do a good use of the TailwindCSS to create eficient styles that gives scalability and smooth adaptation to design changes as the project progressed.
+🎨 This project will offer the opportunity to acquire skills in the effective use of Sass, aiming to create efficient styles.
+This will allow for remarkable scalability and a smooth transition in the face of design changes as the project evolves.

+🪐 I acquired skills in effectively using the Leaflet library to develop interactive maps.
+This tool offers a lightweight and flexible approach to integrating customizable maps into websites, enabling the addition of markers, informative pop-ups, vector layers, and interactive features such as zooming and dragging.

 <!-- CONTRIBUTING -->
 ## Contributing